charleennewland/blog/kaizen_workshop_3.md

 - RCA Tools and Techniques: A variety of tools, from the 5 Whys technique to Fishbone Diagrams and Failure Modes and Effects Analysis, can help systematically uncover the underlying causes of issues, guiding towards better decision-making and preventive measures.
 - Practical Application and Challenges: While RCA offers significant benefits, it comes with challenges such as the misconception of single root causes and the need for a systematic approach to ensure real and long-term improvements.
 ***
-> - Root cause analysis by ThinkReliability titled "Incident: Unaccompanied Minor Flown to the Wrong City."
+> - **Root cause analysis by ThinkReliability titled "Incident: Unaccompanied Minor Flown to the Wrong City."**

-> - Problem: An unaccompanied minor was placed on the wrong flight by a U.S. airline, leading to the child flying to a different city than intended.
+> - **Problem:** An unaccompanied minor was placed on the wrong flight by a U.S. airline, leading to the child flying to a different city than intended.
 This incident was not isolated; another similar occurrence happened the next day with the same airline.

-> - Root Cause Findings:
+> - **Root Cause Findings:**

+> **Miscommunication Among Staff:**
->Miscommunication Among Staff: Two flights departing simultaneously from the same gate led to confusion and miscommunication, resulting in the child being placed on the incorrect flight.
+> - Two flights departing simultaneously from the same gate led to confusion and miscommunication, resulting in the child being placed on the incorrect flight.
->Ineffective Verification Process: The current process for verifying that minors are boarded onto the correct flights was found to be ineffective.
+> - Ineffective Verification Process: The current process for verifying that minors are boarded onto the correct flights was found to be ineffective.
->Count Ineffective: The flight attendant’s passenger count did not catch the error; on the "wrong" aircraft, the count was one more than expected, and on the "correct" aircraft, it was one less than expected.
+> - Count Ineffective: The flight attendant’s passenger count did not catch the error; on the "wrong" aircraft, the count was one more than expected, and on the "correct" aircraft, it was one less than expected.
->Process Breakdowns: There were multiple breakdowns within the work processes, particularly in escorting the child to the plane, verifying the child’s boarding process, and counting passengers accurately.
+> - Process Breakdowns: There were multiple breakdowns within the work processes, particularly in escorting the child to the plane, verifying the child’s boarding process, and counting passengers accurately.

-> - Outcomes/Solutions:
+> - **Outcomes/Solutions:**

-> Reinforce Procedures: The initial solution proposed by the airline was to reinforce procedures with employees, a response deemed too generic and simplistic for the complex issue at hand.
+> - Reinforce Procedures: The initial solution proposed by the airline was to reinforce procedures with employees, a response deemed too generic and simplistic for the complex issue at hand.
-> Specific Process Improvements: The detailed analysis suggested the need for specific improvements to prevent reoccurrence, such as improving communication among staff, enhancing the boarding pass-checking process, and refining the >passenger counting process.
+> - Specific Process Improvements: The detailed analysis suggested the need for specific improvements to prevent reoccurrence, such as improving communication among staff, enhancing the boarding pass-checking process, and refining the >passenger counting process.
->Implement Process Maps: The study emphasizes the importance of using process maps to identify where breakdowns occurred and how to identify specific solutions.
+> - Implement Process Maps: The study emphasizes the importance of using process maps to identify where breakdowns occurred and how to identify specific solutions.
->The case highlights the necessity of detailed analysis and specific solutions beyond general procedural reinforcements to address systemic issues effectively and prevent future occurrences.
+> - The case highlights the necessity of detailed analysis and specific solutions beyond general procedural reinforcements to address systemic issues effectively and prevent future occurrences.
 ***

 >- [1] [Root Cause Analysis Improving Performance for Bottom-Line Results](https://books.google.nl/books/about/Root_Cause_Analysis.html?id=Kyl3U9wUoO8C&redir_esc=y)<br>